Biodiversity Pathways

 Our national affiliate, Biodiversity Pathways, works collaboratively to develop and implement science-based monitoring programs, tools, and research beyond Alberta’s borders.

-Biodiversity includes all animals, plants, and micro-organisms, where they live, and even their genetic make-up.
 By collecting rigorous data on species, their habitats, and human footprint, we can support informed land-use planning and resource management.
+Biodiversity Pathways develops and implements monitoring programs to meet the needs of partners and stakeholder groups at local, regional, and national scales.

-Biodiversity Pathways has partners and collaborators with the University of Alberta, University of Calgary, InnoTech Alberta, the University of Northern British Columbia, and the University of British Columbia–Okanagan.
+Biodiversity Pathways is delivered in partnership with the University of Alberta, the University of Northern British Columbia, and the University of British Columbia–Okanagan.

 Mobilizing biodiversity data to inform better decision-making.